 Listings of CDRH Substantially Equivalent 510(k)s are normally available about the 5th of each month for the prior month.
 See the links on the left side of this page to find monthly listings of 510(k)s cleared by FDA.

-Required Submission of Safety and Effectiveness Information for Certain Class III Devices The New 510(k) Paradigm - Alternate Approaches to Demonstrating Substantial Equivalence in Premarket Notifications - Final Guidance Screening Checklist for Traditional/Abbreviated Premarket Notification [510(k)] Submissions Reclassification FDA-Cleared Sterilants and High Level Disinfectants with General Claims for Processing Reusable Medical and Dental Devices - March 2009 Premarket Notification (510k)
+Required Submission of Safety and Effectiveness Information for Certain Class III Devices The New 510(k) Paradigm - Alternate Approaches to Demonstrating Substantial Equivalence in Premarket Notifications - Final Guidance Guidance for Industry and Food and Drug Administration Staff - Refuse to Accept Policy for 510(k)s(PDF - 1.4MB) Reclassification FDA-Cleared Sterilants and High Level Disinfectants with General Claims for Processing Reusable Medical and Dental Devices - March 2009 Premarket Notification (510k)